 Note: This post may contain affiliate links that won’t change your price but may share some commission.

-You can shop this space as well as see a cost breakdown at the end of this post!
+You can see a cost breakdown of the entire renovation at the end of this post.

 Here’s a view of the pantry space “before” viewed from the kitchen.
 Standard wire shelving fills the space, but actually leaves very little room for items.
 The shelves cut storage capacity in at least half as they aren’t making use of the full depth of the available space.

 Everything is on display, and there are no defined zones for like items, which makes it very difficult to find what you are looking for.
 The paint is a dark colour, which makes the windowless space seem even darker than it actually is.
 And it has one of my pet peeves…textured ceilings lol!

 You walk through the pantry to get to the mudroom area, which is also the laundry room.
 There was a door between the spaces, which makes for an awkward transition.
 The two doors almost touch when they are both open and completely cover the wall.
 This is a waste of wall space that would be perfect for a family organization center or chalkboard for grocery lists.

 The door at the back leads to the garage and is the main entrance to the house.
 (The front door is mostly used for guests and the family comes in through the mudroom space).
 There was an attempt to add function with some shoe cabinets on the wall and a coat rack unit by the door.
 But it felt cramped, even though there wasn’t actually much storage added.